More Lessons for Grade 9

 This math problem requires a two column proof to justify finding the value of x to satisfy the given statement.

-Video on Triangle Angle Bisector Theorem - Math Help
+Triangle Angle Bisector Theorem - Math Help

 Students learn the following theorems related to similar triangles.